matthewfeickert/Python-library-template/README.md

 ## Why is a `src` directory structure used?

+Anthony Sottile gives a nice explanation in [this YouTube video](https://youtu.be/sW1qUZ_nSXk).

 ## Why is there a `MANIFEST.in`?

 ## Why is there a `setup.cfg` and a `pyproject.toml`?